Andrés Iniesta: Personal life

-Iniesta is married to Anna Ortiz; the couple began dating in 2008 and wed on 8 July 2012.
-They have two daughters, born in 2011 and 2017, and two sons, born 2015 and 2019.
-They lost an unborn child, a son, due to miscarriage in March 2014.
-In February 2023, they welcomed their fifth child, a girl.
+Iniesta is married to Anna Ortiz; the couple began dating in 2008 and got married on 8 July 2012.
+They have three daughters and two sons: Valeria (2011), Paolo Andrea (2015), Siena (2017), Romeo (2019) and Olimpia (2023).
+The couple lost an unborn child, a son, due to miscarriage in March 2014.
 Iniesta is a Catholic.

 In 2011, Iniesta invested €420,000 in his boyhood club, Albacete, thus becoming its major shareholder.
 Two years later, with the club facing administrative relegation to the fourth tier of Spanish football, he loaned them a further €240,000 to cover unpaid wages.

 In May 2018, Iniesta revealed to Risto Mejide that he suffered from depression before the 2010 FIFA World Cup due to his injuries and the death of Daniel Jarque.

-In September 2018, Iniesta alongside German footballer Lukas Podolski campaigned and donated money for the victims of the Hokkaido Eastern Iburi earthquake in Japan.
+In September 2018, Iniesta alongside German footballer (and Vissel Kobe team-mate) Lukas Podolski campaigned and donated money for the victims of the Hokkaido Eastern Iburi earthquake in Japan.